tip-org/tools-paper/paper.md

 We supply a transformation that applies structural induction over data types in the goal.
-This requires a forall quantifier of the goal at the top, and does induction on the variable at a given a position in the quantifier list. ^[TODO: the only difference seems to be that Why3 cannot do induction no the same variable many times, and that they do lexicographic induction]
+This requires a forall quantifier of the goal at the top, and does induction on the variable at a given a position in the quantifier list. ^[TODO: the only difference seems to be that Why3 cannot do induction on the same variable many times, and that they do lexicographic induction]

 This is a transformation that gives a separate theory for each proof obligation.